This post may contain affiliate links. Please see my disclosure policy.

 Who doesn’t love that crispy, perfectly browned Turkey coming out of the oven!
 For our furry friends, the skin of a Turkey should always be avoided.
 Turkey skin can cause a life threatening condition, Pancreatitis in dogs.

-Tips for Keeping your Dog Safe on Christmas
+Tips for Keeping your Dog Safe During the Holidays

 Keep your food on the table and out of the dogs bowl – Most Turkeys are baked with spices and the skin.
 Spices can be toxic for our dogs.
 The skin can cause pancreatitis.
 Onions, Raisins, grapes that can be stuffed into dressing can be dangerous and cause our dogs to become ill.
 If you’d like to share you Christmas dinner with your pets here is a recipe or buy them a special treat just for them at dinner time.